Oscuh/Curry-vs-Lillard/README.md

 # Curry vs Lillard Shot Analysis (2023-24 NBA Season)

 This project is a comparative analysis of **Stephen Curry** and **Damian Lillard's** shot selection and shooting efficiency during the **2023-24 NBA season**.
-By using the `nba_api` package, we extracted detailed shot data for both players, created visualizations, and analyzed their shooting tendencies across different areas of the court.
+By using the `nba_api` package, I extracted detailed shot data for both players, created visualizations, and analyzed their shooting tendencies across different areas of the court.

 ## Project Overview